annabehling/multi_bowtie/README.md

 ## Output
 The above code produces a number of tsv files containing Bowtie2 index statistics; one tsv file for each original fastq file.
 Each tsv file has four columns: reference sequence name, sequence length, number of mapped reads, number of unmapped reads.
-Example tsv files can be found [here](https://github.com/annabehling/multi_bowtie/files)
+Example tsv files can be found [here](https://github.com/annabehling/multi_bowtie/tree/master/files).

+Functions and example code for processing these output files into a format suitable for visualisation can be found in `multi_bowtie_vis.R`.

+## Visualisations